apple/swift-migration-guide/Guide.docc/CommonProblems.md

 Even when trivial, adding `Sendable` conformance should always be done with care.
-Remember that `Sendable` is a guarantee of thread-safety, and part of a type's API contract.
-Removing the conformance is an API-breaking change.
+Remember that `Sendable` is a guarantee of thread-safety and removing the conformance is an API-breaking change.

 ### Preconcurrency Import